hooneun/optocamzero/hardware/BOM.md

 | [2×20 Double Row Male GPIO Header](https://thepihut.com/products/break-away-0-1-2x20-pin-strip-dual-male-header) | x1 |
 | 0.3mm Ø Enameled Copper Wire (≥30cm length) — or any thin signal cable | x1 |

-Note: If you can find non-standard 8-9mm lenght pin headers, use those instead of the 2x20 Double Row Header specified in the list.
+Note: If you can find non-standard 8-9mm lenght pin headers, use those instead of the standard 2x20 Double Row Header specified in the list.

 <br>